joshbegley/nyt-latest/README.md

 `Today in TAFC: Arsenal looking good in attack and defence.
 Plus: Liga match in Miami is cancelled due to 'insufficient time' to prepare`\
 https://nytimes.com/athletic/6739271/2025/10/22/arsenal-atletico-defence-psg-rout/

-**Vance Says U.S. Is Trying to Monitor the Cease-Fire Not ‘Monitor a Toddler’**\
+**Vance Says He’s Not in Israel to Babysit Gaza Truce**\
-`Vice President JD Vance, who was on the second day of a visit to Israel, said recent trips to the country by top American officials were intended to shore up the fragile Gaza truce.`\
+`Vice President JD Vance, on the second day of a trip to the country, said recent visits by top American officials were to monitor the cease-fire, but not “in the sense of, you know, you monitor a toddler.”`\
 https://nytimes.com/2025/10/22/world/middleeast/netanyahu-vance-israel-gaza-ceasefire.html

 **The Pulse: The NBA opens with two bangers**\